tasxatzial/2048-game/README.md

 # 2048 game

-This repository contains my implementation of the [2048 game](https://en.wikipedia.org/wiki/2048_(video_game)) by Gabriele Cirulli, where the objective is to combine tiles with the same numbers to reach the 2048 tile.
+[2048](https://en.wikipedia.org/wiki/2048_(video_game)) is a game created by Gabriele Cirulli.
+The objective is to combine tiles with the same numbers to reach the 2048 tile.

+This repo contains my own implementation from scratch.

 ## Features